We’re reader-supported; we may earn a commission from links in this article.

 We all know birds can fly, but not many of us know this: how LONG it actually takes for birds to learn to fly!
-I myself wondered about this question but didn’t find much useful information online with a direct answer to my question.
-So I did a little research + my own data analysis of fledging periods to answer this question!
+I myself wondered about this question so I did some research on fledging periods to answer this question!
 Here’s what I found:

 Birds take an average of about 19 days, ranging from 12 to 21 days, to learn to fly after hatching.
 This fledging period varies among species: American Robins fledge in just 9 days, but Bald Eagles can take up to 72 days.
 Most large birds take a longer period to learn to fly than smaller birds.